robbedell/no-buzzwords-cyber-config/README.md

 2. Check that iCloud Drive is properly synced
 3. Verify GitHub authentication is working
 4. Try running `git submodule update --init --recursive` to reinitialize submodules
+5. Verify your GitHub token is valid and has the correct permissions

 ## Requirements